Ali1/cakephp-bruteforce/README.md

 * Does not count re-attempts with same challenge details (e.g. if a user tries the same username/password combination a few times)
 * Can block multiple attempts at the same username earlier than the normal limit (to give users a chance to enter the correct username if they have been trying with the wrong one)
 * Can be applied in AppController::initialize for simpler set up when authentication plugins are used
+* Throws catchable exception which can optionally be caught

 ### Requirements